dba-johnny/pokemon-crawler/README.md

 ## NOTES
 - Design & Implementation: I think these are reasonably self-explanatory, though there are some useful comments in the 'api\_crawler.api\_crawler.items' module
-- Scalability: it is written with reasonable scalability in mind, but I would want to double check the \# db hits per page of crawled data (whilst I have of course taken relevant precautions etc, e.g. prefetch\_related for m2m queries, such things are worth being certain of when scaling up).
+- Scalability: it is written with reasonable scalability in mind, but certainly I would want to move from a in-process sqlite db (as it is currently) to postgres.
+Also I would want to double check the \# db hits per page of crawled data (whilst I have of course taken relevant precautions etc, e.g. prefetch\_related for m2m queries, such things are worth being certain of when scaling up).
 - Testing: to test end to end, probably worth building a test api with a known toy dataset which includes all relations defined in 'pokemon.pokemon\_app.models' module.
-Check data .
-This can test both data loads and data updates.
+This can be used to test both data loads and data updates.